bodo-ai/Bodo/docs_new/docs/file_io.md

 columnar storage.
 Bodo supports the standard pandas API for reading
-Parquet: `pd.read_parquet(path)`, where path can be a parquet file, a directory with multiple parquet files (all are part of the same dataframe) or a glob pattern:
+Parquet: `pd.read_parquet(path)`, where path can be a parquet file, a directory with multiple parquet files (all are part of the same dataframe), a glob pattern, list of files or list of glob patterns:

 ```py
 import pandas as pd